oracle/weblogic-kubernetes-operator/integration-tests/README.md

 Java integration tests cover the below use cases:

-Quick test use cases -
+Quick test Configuration & Use Cases -

 |  |  |
 | --- | --- |